 - Scheduling hearings

-- A variety of other cases
+- Processing a variety of other cases

 Along these same lines we have the Caregiver Authorization Affidavit.
 This is also limited to grandparents.
 This is filed when a grandparent has physical custody of a child but cannot locate either of the child’s parents.
 Otherwise, it’s the same as the Grandparent Power of Attorney and will give you the same rights (ability to obtain medical and dental care, enroll in school, and talk with teachers and counselors).

 Payments for outstanding fines, court cost and filing fees are accepted in the Clerk’s Office in person, over the phone, or by mail.
-If sending payments by mail, the following forms of payment will be accepted: cashier’s check or money order, made payable to Greene County Juvenile Court, no cash please, and include the case number, if you have it.
+If sending payments by mail, the following forms of payment will be accepted: cashier’s check or money order, made payable to Greene County Juvenile Court, no cash please, and include the case number if you have it.